ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server.md

 Complete the steps detailed in this topic to create the Secure Build virtual server.
 This method uses atomic commands to create the virtual server and requires you to enter several configuration information using multiple commands.
 All of this is automated and creating the virtual server is simplified when you use the `hpvs dpeloy` command, which is explained in the next topic.

-## Creating the certificate and key to securely communicate with secure build server
+## Creating the certificate and key to securely communicate with Secure Build Server

 1. Run the following command.
    ```
    cd $HOME/hpvs/config/securebuild/keys
    ```

-2. Create the certificate and key to securely communicate with secure build server.
+2. Create the certificate and key to securely communicate with Secure Build Server.
    ```
    openssl req -newkey rsa:2048 \
    -new -nodes -x509 \